 The accusations and the acquittals

-The five defendants – Gennaro Grosso, Carmine Della Cerra, Luigi Piacentile, Carmine Crispo and Fabio Mascioletti – were accused of criminal association and of having attacked and stabbed several Dutch fans in the centre of Naples on the evening of 11 October 2022, the eve of the match.
+The five defendants—Gennaro Grosso, Carmine Della Cerra, Luigi Piacentile, Carmine Crispo, and Fabio Mascioletti—were accused of criminal conspiracy and of attacking and stabbing Dutch fans in downtown Naples on the evening of October 11, 2022, the eve of the match.

-The judges acquitted all five of the most serious charge, that of criminal association, deeming the evidence to support this charge insufficient.
+The judges acquitted all five of the most serious charge, that of criminal conspiracy, deeming the evidence to support this charge insufficient.

 The sentences